insights

 The Problem With Traditional Inventory Planning

 For growing consumer brands doing anywhere from a few hundred thousand to several million dollars in revenue, inventory is often the single largest cash commitment in the business.
-And most are managing it the same way they always have — spreadsheets, gut feel, and manually updated reports that are out of date before anyone acts on them.
+Most manage it the same way they always have: spreadsheets, gut feel, and reports that are stale before anyone acts on them.

 Stockouts kill revenue and customer trust

 When a product isn't available, the sale doesn't wait.
-For a brand doing $2M in annual revenue, even a 5% stockout rate represents $100,000 in missed sales — and those customers rarely come back.
+For a brand doing $2M in annual revenue, even a 5% stockout rate represents $100,000 in missed sales — and 69% of those customers buy from a competitor and don't come back.

 Inaccurate data leads to bad decisions

-Traditional planning relies on data manually entered, exported, and interpreted across disconnected tools — Shopify, spreadsheets, accounting software, and supplier emails rarely speaking to each other.
-When the data is fragmented, the forecast is wrong.
-When the forecast is wrong, you overbuy or underbuy.
+Traditional planning relies on data manually entered, exported, and interpreted across disconnected tools.
+Shopify, spreadsheets, accounting software, and supplier emails rarely speaking to each other.
 58% of retail and DTC brands report inventory accuracy below 80% — and bad data compounds with every planning cycle.

 Overstocking doesn't feel like a problem until it is — slow movers sitting in a warehouse, carrying costs accumulating, and eventually margin-destroying markdowns to clear the shelf.
-Inventory carrying costs run 20–30% of total inventory value annually.
 For a brand holding $500,000 in stock, that's up to $150,000 a year in cost of capital, storage, and obsolescence risk.

 There's no early warning system